Why Home Preservation

 Home Preservation Breaks the Cycle

-Through home preservation, we’re able to repair and improve existing homes to make life easier and safer for residents.
+Home preservation allows us to repair and improve existing homes.
+This makes life easier and safer for residents.

-By keeping longtime residents in their homes, we are minimizing the number of low-income individuals who would have otherwise needed to search for affordable housing in the area.
-And home preservation doesn’t just save time and money by utilizing existing infrastructure—it also contributes to residents’ health, happiness, and stability, ultimately leading to a higher quality of life.
+Keeping residents in their homes minimizes the number of low-income individuals who would otherwise need to search for affordable housing.
+Home preservation saves time and money by utilizing existing infrastructure.
+It also contributes to residents’ health, happiness, and stability, ultimately leading to a higher quality of life.

 It’s Bigger Than Housing